A Geometric Description of Feasible Singular Values in the Tensor Train Format: Honeycombs and hives

-It is now easy to verify the feasibility of $(\gamma,\theta)$ as in the example \eqref{not_triv_pair}, provided by Figure \ref{plot_not_triv_feasible}.
-Even though it is not diagonally feasible, the pair can be disassembled, in respect of Theorem \ref{summary}, into multiple, diagonally feasible pairs, which then as well prove its feasibility.
+The feasibility of $(\gamma,\theta)$ as in \cref{eq:not_triv_pair} is provided by the hive in \cref{fig:plot_not_triv_feasible}.
+Even though not diagonally feasible, the pair can be disassembled, as later shown in \cref{sec:vdescr}, into multiple, diagonally feasible pairs, which then as well prove its feasibility.